cdeitrick/Lolipop/README.md

     If [mermaid.cli](https://github.com/mermaidjs/mermaid.cli) is installed, the mermaid script will automatically be used to generate a map of nested genotypes.

+- supplementary-file / `input filename`.linkagematrix.png
+    The linkage table produced by the hierarchical clustering.

+- supplementary-files / `input filename`.dendrogram.png
+    A tree plot of the distances between mutational trajectories.
+Only available if `--method` is `hierarchy`

 - supplementary-files / `input filename`.heatmap.pvalues.png
     A heatmap of the p-value matrix table.
 Only created in `--save-pvalues` is given.
 Requires the [seaborn](https://seaborn.pydata.org) library.